Nayan-Chaturvedi/ChaiAurCode/README.md

   - Primitive is into 7 categories
   - Primitive datatype is call by value
   - when we take the data, it is copied, so the changes are done on copied data
-  - String, Number, Boolean, null (meam empty), undefined, Symbol (to make the value unique), BigInt
+  - String, Number, Boolean, null (mean empty), undefined, Symbol (to make the value unique), BigInt
 - **Non-Primitive Datatype:**
   - It is also called as reference type
   - we can get the reference of the available data